 Establishments are asked to provide physical addresses for their business activities.
 The addresses are then converted into geocodes by the BLS Office of Technology and Survey Processing and are provided to the states to add to the data.
 The geocodes are entered into Geographic Information Software to create detailed maps of the locations of establishments and their economic and administrative attributes.

-Government employment.
-Employment at all federal agencies for any given month is based on the number of people who worked during, or received pay for, the pay period that included the 12th of the month.
-Employment data reported for federal civilian employees are a byproduct of the operations of state workforce agencies in administering the provisions of Title XV of the Social Security Act the UCFE program.
-Federal employment data are based reports of monthly employment and reports of quarterly wages, both submitted quarterly to state agencies.
+Government employment at all federal agencies for any given month is based on the number of people who worked during, or received pay for, the pay period that included the 12th of the month.
+Employment data reported for federal civilian employees are a byproduct of the operations of state workforce agencies in administering the provisions of Title XV of the Social Security Act of the Unemployment Compensation Federal Employees (UCFE) program.
+Federal employment data are based on reports of monthly employment and reports of quarterly wages, both submitted quarterly to state agencies.
 Reports are submitted for all federal installations with employees covered by the act, except for certain national security agencies, which are excluded for security reasons.

-Wages.
-In most states, covered employers report total compensation paid during the calendar quarter, regardless of when the services were performed.
+Wages in most states covered employers’ reported total compensation paid during the calendar quarter, regardless of when the services were performed.
 A few state laws, however, specify that wages be reported for or be based on the period during which services are performed rather than the period during which compensation is paid.
 Under most state laws or regulations, wages include bonuses, stock options, severance pay, the cash value of meals and lodging, tips and other gratuities.
 In some states, wages also include employer contributions to certain deferred compensation plans, such as 401(k) plans.

 Covered employers’ contributions to old-age, survivors, and disability insurance; health insurance; UI; workers’ compensation; and private pension and welfare funds are not reported as wages.
 Employee contributions for the same purposes, however, as well as money withheld for income taxes, union dues, and so forth, are reported, even though they are deducted from the worker’s gross pay.